 In addition to receiving cash contributions, the Foundation receives in-kind contributions of services and rent from various donors.
 It is the policy of the Foundation to record the estimated fair value of certain in-kind donations as an expense in its financial statements and similarly increase contribution revenue by a like amount.
-There were no in-kind contributions for the year ended December 31, 2015.
-For the year ended December 31, 2014, approximately \$128,000 was received as in-kind contributions.
+There were no in-kind contributions for the years ended December 31, 2016 and 2015.